This section provides information about bait, and how to rig bait, for striped bass fishing.

 High-Low rigs, as shown in the picture on the right work well, and cast well.
 They have two hooks on dropper loops above the sinker.
 When cast, the sinker goes first, breaking the wind the with the clams on the dropper loops falling in line behind the sinker in the slip stream.

 I use circle hooks.
 You rarely gut hook a fish when using circle hooks, and their hooking performance is excellent.
-If you leave your rod in your sand spike after you cast, the stripers will often hook themselves in the lip as they turn after picking up your clam bait.
+If you leave your rod in your sand spike after you cast, the stripers will often hook themselves in the lip as they turn after pickings up your clam bait.

 To find out more about clams, and how

-to rig clams, follow this link:
+to rig clams follow this link:

 Rigging Clam Bait